storm-enroute/mecha/README.md

     This will make all Mecha stuff visible.

-3. Define a super-repo build as in the following example:
+3. Define a super-repo build in `project/Build.scala` as in the following example:

         object MechaSuperRepoBuild extends MechaSuperBuild {
           lazy val mechaSuperRepoSettings = Defaults.defaultSettings ++